bum2/integral-developing/commonDBnet.md

 - An extensible modular multi-tool to search or contribute common useful information, to join or create teams and projects, to communicate with people, to donate, exchange, buy, sell or rent resources of any kind, and account them as a real common REA* stream of economic events.
 - The rise of an artificial common inteligence distributed platform, built by the people for the people.

+&nbsp;

 ## Index:
-Introduction
+- Introduction
-What?
+- What?
-Why?
+- Why?
-How?:
+- How?:
   - Governance
   - Technically

-Layers:
+- Layers:
   - The backend layer
   - The frontend layer

-Human Teams
+- Human Teams
-Milestones
+- Milestones

+&nbsp;

 ## Intro:
 The IntegralDevs Team, with the goals explained at https://github.com/IntegralDevs/integral-